Wie man Hautzysten vorbeugt und beruhigt: ein einfacher Leitfaden

 Kazlouskaya warns you should never squeeze or pop a cyst.
 This can make the situation worse.

 "Large or deep cysts can rupture, causing severe inflammation or even infection," she says.
-"In rare cases, this could lead to serious complications such as sepsis."
+"In rare cases, this could lead to serious complications such as Sepsis."

 Tambini advises you stop home treatments and see a doctor if you notice the following symptoms: